A Biochemical Analysis of Mammalian Milk: Diversity Amongst Species and Biomedical Applications

 Figure 17: Composition of whales’ milk [35]

 The reason why whales’ milk has the highest fat concentration compared to other mammals can be explained by the reliance of whales on lipids for survival.
 The energy provided by the lipid content of their milk is essential as whales inhabit cold water in addition to swimming long distances at high speeds regularly.
 Lipids provide high amounts of energy and heat which helps combat the cold conditions in a way that other components such as carbohydrates and proteins cannot [35].
 In addition, the high-fat content results in an increase in the surface tension and thickness of their milk, resulting in a consistency similar to that of ice cream.
 The greater surface tension of whales’ milk can be explained by the interactions between the lipid components and the water dispersed in the milk itself.
 The lipids found in mammalian milk are composed of fatty acids that have a long non-polar hydrocarbon chain and a polar carboxyl group [37,38] (Figure 18 and 19).
 In mammalian milk, the polar heads of fatty acids attract both polar water molecules and other polar heads of fatty acid molecules.
-Consequently, the high fat concentration of whales’ milk results in stronger intermolecular forces within the milk, thus resulting in a higher surface tension as the greater intermolecular forces, the greater the surface tension [39].
+Consequently, the high fat concentration of whales’ milk results in stronger within the milk, thus resulting in a higher surface tension as the greater intermolecular forces, the greater the surface tension [39].
 The surface tension of whales’ milk gives rise to the lactation mechanisms of whales as the milk is able to pass through the water without dissolving, enabling the calf to obtain the necessary nutrients from the milk [40].
 If the fat content of their milk was low, the milk would have greater fluidity, thus it would be diluted into water, preventing the calf from directly obtaining the nutrients from its mother.
 Moreover, the weight and body size of whales are the biggest among mammals, providing insight into the importance of the lipid content in the milk that calves require as enough nutrients to grow and gain weight faster than other mammals [41].

-Fig. 18 Structure of fatty acid [37]
+Fig. 18.
+Structure of fatty acid [37]

-Fig. 19 Depiction of fatty acid molecule [38]
+Fig. 19.
+Depiction of fatty acid molecule [38]

 Eastern Cottontail rabbit